A Fool and His Money (1925 film)

-A Fool and His Money is a 1925 silent film starring William Haines and Madge Bellamy and is based on a novel by George Barr McCutcheon.
+A Fool and His Money is a lost 1925 American silent romantic drama film starring William Haines and Madge Bellamy and is based on a novel by George Barr McCutcheon.
 The film was directed by Erle C. Kenton and was filmed before in 1920.
 That version starred Eugene O'Brien and Rubye De Remer.

-It was remade as a sound film A Royal Romance in 1930.
+It was remade as the sound film A Royal Romance in 1930.